mxz7/nypsi-website/src/routes/docs/economy/portals/+page.md

 <script>
-  import DocsTemplate from "$lib/components/docs/DocsTemplate.svelte"
+  import DocsTemplate from "$lib/components/docs/DocsTemplate.svelte" import ItemModal from "$lib/components/docs/ItemModal.svelte"
 </script>

 <DocsTemplate title='portals' />

-portals allow you to [mine or hunt](/docs/economy/fish-hunt-mine) in other dimensions to get more valuable items. there are two kinds of portals, nether portal and end portal.
+portals allow you to [mine or hunt](/docs/economy/fish-hunt-mine) in other dimensions to get more valuable items. there are two kinds of portals: <ItemModal item="nether_portal">nether portal</ItemModal> and <ItemModal item="end_portal">end portal.</ItemModal>

 ## how do i get a portal?